Board of Trustees

 Appointment term: October 2021-September 2026

 CEO, Zapora Consulting, LLC specializing in executive coaching, search and organizational development.
 Clients include nonprofit organizations, governmental entities and for-profit companies.
-Immediate Past-President and Board Member of the Washington State Association of College Trustees.
-Board Member for Molina Healthcare of Washington and a member of the NAACP of Snohomish County.
+Past-President and Board Member of the Washington State Association of College Trustees.
+Board Member for Molina Healthcare of Washington and lifetime member of the NAACP.

 Former: CEO of Public Hospital District No. 2 (PHD2) Snohomish County, responsible for the administration of the Edmonds area hospital district entity and the development of PHD2's Verdant Health Commission.
 Previously CEO of United Way of Snohomish County; President of United Ways of Washington; Vice President and Mid-America Regional Director for United Way America; also held executive and senior management positions at United Ways in Texas, Illinois, New York, New Jersey, and Pennsylvania; Board Chair of Leadership Snohomish County; Vice President of Marketing for a software company in Illinois; owned and managed a restaurant in Reading, Pennsylvania.